DocumentationWebhook interface

 5.4.
 Implementing basic methods

-Implement the fundamental webhook methods
+Implement the fundamental webhook methods:

-• Verify accepting ping
+• Verify that you accept the ping event.

-• Verify unsupported method response
+• Verify your response to unsupported methods.

 5.4.1.
 Futureproofing your implementation